Having your credit card declined is a cringe-worthy moment we’d all prefer to avoid. And there are a number of ways you can trigger a rejection.

 Your credit limit caps your spending on your credit card.
 Once you reach it, you’re cut off.

 Track your spending and try capping it to below 30 percent of your credit limit to ensure you don’t exceed it.
 Repeatedly going up to your credit limit could hurt your credit score.
-You can check your credit report and score for free at myBankrate.
+Read our guide on how to improve your credit score.

-To keep your credit card in play once you’ve reached the limit, pay down your balance or request an increase to your credit limit.
+To keep your credit card in play once you’ve reached the limit, pay off the balance or request an increase to your credit limit.

 Some credit cards also have per-day spending limits.
 To avoid freezes to your credit card, find out your daily maximum, and keep your purchases in line.